-I've been watching Parental Guidance on Channel Nine.
+I watched the show Parental Guidance.
 I wasn't going to, but I can't help myself.
 It's fascinating as parents to have a peek in to how other parents do it.
 Let's face it, parenting is a bit of a competitive sport.

-One thing I noticed watching Parental Guidance is that most of the children are really well behaved.
-On a whole they seem neurotypical with developmentally appropriate development, some of them are very confident or smart, or attractive or all three.
+One thing I noticed was that the families picked for this show generally had children who were really well behaved.
+On a whole they seemed neurotypical and developmentally age appropriate, some of them are very confident or smart, or attractive or all three.
 In other words, they are picked to present well on TV.
 And they're on TV, so that makes sense.
 And the parents are articulate and curious - picked for TV.

-So, by all means, enjoy this show and other parenting shows, but remember it is reality TV, not real life.
-It is set up, simulated, scripted etc.
+It was reality TV, not real life.
+It was set up, simulated, scripted etc.

 In real life, parenting can be really tough, much tougher than on TV. .